Reynhard Sinaga

 Sinaga is believed by police to have raped or assaulted at least 206 men since 2015, which includes the two years before his arrival in the UK.
 In Manchester, he waited for potential victims outside nightclubs, pubs and similar venues in the early hours.
-He then offered them a stay at his flat, subsequently drugging and raping his victims.
-After some of the assaults, he boasted about his actions on WhatsApp.
+He then offered his victims a stay at his flat, subsequently drugging and raping them.
+After some of the assaults, Sinaga boasted about his actions on WhatsApp.

 Background

-Sinaga was born in 1983 in Jambi, Sumatra, Indonesia, and grew up in Depok.
-Growing up in a wealthy conservative Catholic family, he is ethnically from the Batak people.
+Reynhard Sinaga was born on 19 February 1983 in the Indonesian city of Jambi and grew up in Depok, West Java.
+Growing up in an affluent conservative Catholic family, Sinaga is ethnically from the Batak people.
 After completing a degree in Architecture at the Faculty of Engineering of the University of Indonesia in Depok in 2006, he moved to the UK on a student visa and began to study in August 2007 at the University of Manchester, where he completed an MSc in urban planning in 2009 and an MA in sociology in 2011.

-Remaining in Manchester, in 2012 he began to study for a PhD at the University of Leeds which he did not complete.
+Remaining in Manchester, Sinaga began to study for a PhD at the University of Leeds in 2012, which he did not complete.
 His thesis, entitled Sexuality and everyday transnationalism among South Asian gay and bisexual men in Manchester, was submitted in August 2016 and was assessed as a "fail", but he was permitted to amend and resubmit it.
-He was rewriting his thesis at the time of his arrest.
+Sinaga was rewriting his thesis at the time of his arrest.
 He was financially supported by his father, a banker who moved into the palm oil sector.
-Sinaga's mother came to the first pre-trial hearing, but was not present for any of the four trials.
+His mother came to the first pre-trial hearing but was not present for any of the four trials.
 While in Manchester, Sinaga lived openly as a gay man, living not far from Manchester's gay village, and reportedly had many boyfriends.